26 best things to do in Antwerp, Belgium (2025 travel guide)

 Peter Paul Rubens, with the cathedral in the background – it pops up everywhere!

-Antwerp’s diamond district and the DIVA museum
+Walk around Antwerp’s diamond district and visit the DIVA museum

 The diamond district has been a central part of Antwerp’s identity for centuries, and it’s still the go-to place for anyone looking to buy or learn about diamonds.